AdobeDocs/experience-platform.en/help/edge/commands/configure/clickcollectionenabled.md

 ---
 # `clickCollectionEnabled`

 The `clickCollectionEnabled` property is a boolean that determines if the Web SDK automatically collects link data.
+This property is valuable in cases where you prefer to manually track link data.

 If not disabled, the following XDM elements automatically populate with data: